molebox/the-great-cloud-photo-library/README.md

 ## The Great Cloud Photo Library

-A personal photo library with images stored in [cloudinary](https://cloudinary.com/) and accessed via serverless functions.
+A personal authenticated photo library with images stored in [cloudinary](https://cloudinary.com/) and accessed via serverless functions.

 Project for an up coming tutorial series.